bauerjon/sentry_slack_bot/README.md

 ### Available Features:

-- Builds on top of https://sentry.io/integrations/slack/ to annoy people *again* if they were already notified about a sentry issue in slack and the team did nothing about it.
+- Builds on top of https://sentry.io/integrations/slack/ to annoy people **again** if they were already notified about a sentry issue in slack and the team did nothing about it.
-- Notifies slack room with a report around sentry issues that have been assigned, but neglected.
-This is helpful if people assign themselves, but never fix the issue.
+- Notifies slack room with a report around sentry issues that have been assigned in sentry, but neglected for over a week.
+This is helpful if people assign themselves in sentry, but never fix the issue.

 ### Usage